minimasoft/whatsabladerunner/DESIGN.md

 Blady will create a task and confirm it with the user.

-Once a task is confirmed Blady will gather information (read the conversation log, ask for missing information, etc.) and start chatting.
+Once a task is confirmed, Blady will gather information (read the conversation log, ask for missing information, etc.) and start chatting.

-After every response Blady will evaluate and document task progress and continue chatting until the task is finished or blocked.
+After every response, Blady will evaluate and document task progress, continuing to chat until the task is finished or blocked.

 ### 2. Behaviors

-The user programs Blady with behaviors and then can enable those behaviors in conversations.
+The user programs Blady with behaviors, which can then be enabled in specific conversations.

-Once a behavior is enabled Blady will evaluate every message in the conversation with it until disabled.
+Once a behavior is enabled, Blady will evaluate every message in the conversation against that behavior until it is disabled.

 ### 3. Watchers

-Blady is not responsible for its actions "he is just following orders".
+Blady is not responsible for its actions; it is "just following orders."

-Watchers will inspect every action Blady wants to execute (includes messages to send) and evaluate if it should be allowed to proceed or not.
+Watchers will inspect every action Blady attempts to execute (including sending messages) and evaluate if it should be allowed to proceed.

-If a watcher decides to block an action it will inform to the user the action blocked and the reason.
+If a watcher decides to block an action, it will inform the user of the blocked action and the reason.

 The user can decide to:

-a.
-Accept the block and stop Blady from proceeding.
+1. Accept the block and stop Blady from proceeding.
-b.
-Ask Blady to try again.
+2. Ask Blady to try again.
-c.
-Overrule the watcher and allow the action to proceed.
+3. Overrule the watcher and allow the action to proceed.

-Exceptionally a task can be programmed to always do A or B but not C (well, actually you can but it will be highly discouraged).
+Exceptionally, a task can be programmed to always do **1** or **2**, but not **3** (while this is possible, it is **highly** discouraged).

-## Config and execution
+## Config and Execution

-The config (tasks, behavoirs, watchers) will be stored in plain text in a structured directory.
+The configuration (tasks, behaviors, watchers) will be stored in plain text in a structured directory.

 While new tasks and behaviors can be created by the user talking to Blady, watchers can only be modified by the user directly editing the files.

-whatsabladerunner will run locally from the terminal and by default will use local LLMs and sqlite storage.
+Whatsabladerunner will run locally from the terminal and, by default, will use local LLMs and SQLite storage.

 The user can configure remote LLM providers.